What is Plan B®?

 What it’s not

 Plan B® is not an abortion pill.
-It won’t work—and shouldn’t be taken—if you’re already pregnant, or if you think you are.
+It won’t work if you’re already pregnant, or if you think you are.
+It won’t affect an existing pregnancy.

 Plan B® does not provide protection against HIV/AIDS or other sexually transmitted diseases or infections (STDs/STIs).

 Plan B® is not for long-term protection against pregnancy.
-It only works to prevent pregnancy following one specific incident if taken within 72 hours of unprotected sex.
+It only works to prevent pregnancy following one specific incident of unprotected sex if taken within 72 hours of unprotected sex.

 Plan B® should not be considered as your regular contraceptive.
 If you’re even rarely or occasionally sexually active, find out about all available contraceptives and discuss them with your healthcare provider to see which one is best for you.